 The Indian President is the head of the state and he is also called the first citizen of India.
 He is a part of Union Executive, provisions of which are dealt with Article 52-78 including articles related to President (Article 52-62).
 Under these articles, information on how a President is elected, his powers and functions, and also his impeachment process is given.

 President is a vital part of Union Executive which again is important for the IAS Exam and its three stages – Prelims, Mains and Interview.

 This article will mention in detail about the President of India, how a president is elected, his qualifications, a term of office, impeachment process, pardoning power of President and vacancy in his office.
+All this with reference to the UPSC CSE Syllabus.
 You may also download the topic ‘President of India’ notes PDF below.

 |To complement your preparation for the upcoming UPSC exam, check the following links: